Internet Use Overview

 All work should be saved to flash drive often.
 The Malden Public Library is not responsible for any lost work.
 Users should plan their work accordingly, allowing time to save and print their work, as computers will be shutdown promptly 15 minutes before closing.

 The Children’s Room has two computers available for children’s use only.
 The computers have Internet access and Microsoft Office XP.
 A parent or guardian must sign a permission form in order for children to use the Internet in the library and the child must have a valid MBLN library card that is in good standing.
-Two additional I-Mac computers are available for CD-ROM use.
 Children may sign up for computer use at the reference desk in the children’s room.

 Young Adult Room

 The Young Adult room has two computers available for teens use only (grades 5-12).
 The computers have Internet access and Microsoft Office 2007.
-Teens may either sign on to the computers directly, if they are not in use or sign up at the queue station, designating Teen Room, to be put into the queue.
+Teens may sign on to the computers directly with their library card.
 These are also limited to 2 hours per day.